naveensilver/HR-Prep/README.md

 For me, pressure is part of DevOps.
 Things will break.
 The key is staying calm, thinking clearly, and fixing the problem step by step instead of rushing.

+### 🎤 What are your strengths and weaknesses?

+### ✅ Strengths

+One of my key strengths is my problem-solving approach.
+I try to understand issues deeply and follow a structured method to resolve them, especially during production incidents.

+Another strength is my ownership mindset.
+If I see something impacting the system, I take responsibility to fix it instead of waiting for someone else.

+---

+### ⚠️ Weakness

+One area I’ve been working on is that earlier I used to spend more time trying to perfect a solution, which sometimes delayed execution.

+Over time, I’ve improved by focusing on delivering a practical solution first and then optimizing it step by step.
+This has helped me balance speed and quality much better.

 ### Why should we not hire you?